RichardPar/pingtrace/README.md

 A simple Netfilter-Bridge utility that shows the MAC addresses and some other information on what interface the special PING message touched.

+This only works with Linux Bridges as it intercepts the FORWARD and POSTROUTING rules within the kernel

 Lessons here : How to send a UDP packet from within the linux Kernel, Modify a packet in NETFILTER and Create a custom PING message

 Building - just run MAKE